-Health Window has received accreditation from the Council of Medical Schemes (CMS) for active disease management for Type 1 and Type 2 Diabetes Mellitus.
+Health Window has received accreditation from the Council of Medical Schemes (CMS) for active disease management for:

 The current approach to management of chronic lifestyle diseases is less than satisfactory.
 Telephonic surveys to pharmacy patients highlighted the market’s general failure to manage chronic disease effectively.
 The patients surveyed reported an average HbA1c of 9.5%, hinting towards most people with diabetes being poorly controlled.
 There is clear scope for improving how diabetes is managed if the population average from a random sample highlights poor disease control levels averaging 9.5%.